siyuan-bruce/siyuan-bruce.github.io/homepage.md

 - 2018.12 Obtained the rank 5 / 300+ of the 18th Mathematics Contest in South China University of Technology

 ## **Invited Talk**
+- "A UTXO-based Sharding Method for Stablecoin," 2022 Fourth International Conference on Blockchain Computing and Applications (BCCA), 2022, San Antonio, TX, USA.
-- Europe Innovation Cummunity of Practice (HSBC), Online, Sep 2022.
+- "A Central Bank Digital Currency Evaluation and Verification Framework with a Focus on Consensus Algorithms and Operating Architectures", Europe Innovation Cummunity of Practice (HSBC), Online, Sep 2022.

 ## **Volunteer**
 - Director at South China University of Technology Innovation Club for Science and Technology Sep 2018 - Mar 2019
 - Member of South China University of Technology Innovation Club for Science and Technology Mar 2018 - Sep 2018

 ## **Skills**
 ### Language